David Stanley BEM - From One Student to the Royal Albert Hall

 “In 1999, I befriended a young man with Downs Syndrome called Tony.
-One day I sang Tony “I Am The Music Man” but he soon requested his favourite song: “The 12 Days of Christmas”.
+One day I sang him “I Am The Music Man” and he soon requested his favourite song: “The 12 Days of Christmas”.
 14 renditions later we both collapsed in fits of laughter.
 It was the middle of July after all!
 Tony’s reaction changed my life forever.
-I taught a small workshop for people with learning disabilities with local charity, Southend Mencap.
-I promised my students that one day they would play the Royal Albert Hall.
+I taught a small workshop for people with learning disabilities and promised them that one day they would play the Royal Albert Hall.
 It was a joke that became a dream, that became an ambition and then my obsession.
-20 years later, The Music Man Project presented 200 children and adults with learning disabilities from across the UK in a concert called ‘Music is Magic at the Royal Albert Hall’.
-It was the UK’s largest ever celebration of accessible music-making.
-The Music Man Project joins a remarkable community of people together through song, country by country.
-It multiplies that original moment of joy I experienced with Tony and shows what people with learning disabilities can do, not just what they need.”

 Accessible Music Education and Performance for All